Capstone Green Energy Secures - GuruFocus.com

-Capstone+Green+Energy+Corporation (NASDAQ: CGRN), announced that IBT+Group, Capstone’s authorized distributor in Italy, received an order for a C1000 Signature Series microturbine to power a district heating plant for the municipality of Bardonecchia, Italy.
-The follow-on order is the second for Energetica S.p.A.
-Group, an energy service company and the plant operator.
-The microturbine is scheduled to be commissioned in December 2023.
+Capstone+Green+Energy+Corporation (NASDAQ: CGRN) announced that Optimal+Group, Capstone’s authorized distributor in Australia, New Zealand, the Republic of Fiji and Papua New Guinea, received an order for a C800 Signature Series microturbine to power a remote oil and gas site and provide ancillary power to a compressor station.
+This is the fifth microturbine order from this customer and is expected to be commissioned in October 2023.

-“District heating is an ideal use for Capstone’s microturbines.
-By combining heat and power production for an area, so many efficiencies are gained compared to distributed and disconnected buildings and boilers.
-We are always happy when our customers return for a second order because they have first-hand knowledge of the value and reliability of Capstone technology,” said Darren Jamison, President and CEO of Capstone Green Energy.
+Australia, like many other countries, is seeking to decarbonize, and the Australian oil and gas industry is working to do its part.
+Capstone's green energy solutions align perfectly with the needs of the oil and gas industry and are currently used in all phases of production including upstream, midstream, and downstream operations in both onshore and offshore applications.

-A natural gas-fueled C1000S microturbine will enable the continuity of electrical energy and heat service for the area’s population and provide increased energy security.
-In district heating systems, each user’s boiler is removed and they are connected to a single hot water distribution network.
-This makes it possible to produce heat at higher efficiency levels and with better emissions control.
-When the heat is produced through a cogeneration plant, the production cycle works more efficiently resulting in increased energy savings.
+“Capstone microturbines are popular with energy producers for a reason.
+Our microturbines are known for their reliability and low maintenance requirements, in addition to a low carbon profile, all of which are essential for our customers who operate remote oil and gas sites, often in harsh conditions.
+In addition, the turbines can run on different types of fuel which can be particularly appealing at drilling sites,” said Darren Jamison, President and CEO of Capstone Green Energy.

 About Capstone Green Energy